bbaku36/Gemini-bot-messenger/README.md

 With Mau, you can deploy your application in just a few clicks, allowing you to focus on building features rather than managing infrastructure.

+### Deploy to Vercel (Docker)

+This project includes a `Dockerfile`, so deploying to Vercel is straightforward:

+1. Push this repo to GitHub/GitLab/Bitbucket.
+2. Create a new Vercel Project and import the repo.
+Vercel will auto-detect the `Dockerfile`.
+3. Set the environment variables in Vercel Project Settings → Environment Variables:
+   - `GOOGLE_API_KEY`
+   - `FACEBOOK_PAGE_ACCESS_TOKEN`
+   - `FACEBOOK_VERIFY_TOKEN`
+   - `FACEBOOK_APP_SECRET`
+   - `DATABASE_URL` (for SQLite use `file:./dev.db` or use an external DB for persistence)
+4. Deploy.
+The app listens on `0.0.0.0:$PORT` and exposes port `3000` in Docker.

+Notes:
+- SQLite in a container is ephemeral on Vercel.
+For persistence, switch `DATABASE_URL` to a managed database (e.g., Neon/Postgres, Turso/SQLite, etc.).
+- Facebook webhook verification and messages use `GET /webhook` and `POST /webhook` respectively.

+### Switch to Postgres

+1) Update Prisma datasource (done in repo):
+- `prisma/schema.prisma` uses `provider = "postgresql"`.

+2) Create a Postgres database:
+- Neon, Supabase, Railway, etc. Copy the connection string.

+3) Set `DATABASE_URL`:
+- Locally: copy `.env.example` to `.env` and fill `DATABASE_URL`.
+- Vercel: Project Settings → Environment Variables → add `DATABASE_URL`.

+4) Create and apply migrations locally:
+- `npm run migrate:dev -- --name init`
+- Commit the generated `prisma/migrations` directory.

+5) Deploy:
+- Vercel will build the Docker image and run `prisma migrate deploy` on start.

 ## Resources

 Check out a few resources that may come in handy when working with NestJS: